engity-com/bifroest/docs/reference/auditlog/events.md

 #### `session.recording.started`

-Written after the initial recording content and recovery head are durable, but before Bifröst writes the recording notice, environment banner, or target output.
-SFTP and direct forwarding never produce recording lifecycle events.
-If this audit event reports an error, target execution does not start, Bifröst finalizes the recording as failed, and best-effort writes `session.recording.failed` with reason `audit-write`.
-Because an audit backend can report an error after committing a record, both events can be present.
+Written after the first recording content and recovery head are durable, **before** notice, banner or target output.
+SFTP and direct forwarding do not produce recording lifecycle events.

+If the audit write reports an error, target execution does not start.
+Bifröst finalizes the recording as failed and attempts `session.recording.failed` with reason `audit-write`.
+Both events can exist if the backend committed before reporting an error.

 Fields: `domain` is `session`; `flow`, `connectionId`, `sessionId`, `operationId`, `recordingId`, and `sessionTask` correlate the recording with its shell or exec task. `pty` records whether the session has a PTY. `outcome` is omitted.

 #### `session.recording.completed`

-Written only after a completed recording has been sealed, synchronized, verified, and atomically published.
-The correlation fields match `session.recording.started`. `outcome` is `success`; `durationMillis`, `exitCode`, and `recordingDigest` describe the immutable result.
-A signed local outbox binds the event to both the canonical Cast digest in `recordingDigest` and the outer artifact digest in a non-replayable prepared state before publication.
-Atomic publication and verification promote the event to pending; only pending events are replayed at startup.
-A failure to write this event does not alter the already published completed artifact, but the SSH operation still fails closed.
+Written only after a completed recording is sealed, synchronized, verified and atomically published.
+Correlation fields match `session.recording.started`; `outcome: success`, `durationMillis`, `exitCode` and `recordingDigest` describe the immutable result.

+The signed outbox binds the Cast and outer artifact digests **before** publication in a non-replayable `prepared` state.
+Verified publication promotes it to `pending`; only then can startup replay the event.
+An audit-write failure leaves the sealed artifact intact but fails the SSH operation closed.

 #### `session.recording.incomplete`